Open letter to Journalists, bloggers, and anyone trying to keep a financial resolution.

 “Everything Works, but everything does not work for everyone” – Gary Vaynerchuk

 I was heading to the register, and then I saw it; a shiny new book about Social Security benefits.
-Even better the book had a sticker on the jacket claiming it was recently updated with the most recent rules changes, plus it was written by individuals that I have followed for years and respect, Score!
+Even better the book had a sticker on the jacket claiming it was recently updated with the most recent rules changes, plus it was written by individuals that I have followed for years and respected.

-“Everything Works, but everything does not work for everyone.”
+“Everything Works, but everything does not work for everyone”

-Thinking back to the bookstore, there is a whole aisle dedicated to diets.
-Aikens, South beach, intermitted fastening, paleo, weight watchers, etc., all of these diets if you follow them barring some unforeseen exception will work.
-Myself personally, I tried Aikens a few years back.
-After two weeks I got to the point that I felt life wasn’t worth living if I could not eat fruit, as you can imagine I didn’t stick with the plan long.
-It’s a great plan for some individuals, just not Michael Dinich.
+Take, for example, diets.
+There is a whole aisle dedicated to diets.
+Atkins, South beach, intermitted fastening, paleo, weight watchers, and more; all of these diets claim to work.
+Myself personally, I tried Atkins a few years back.
+After two weeks, I got to the point that I felt life wasn’t worth living if I could not eat fruit.
+As you can imagine I didn’t stick with the plan long.
+It’s a great plan for some individuals, just not for me, Michael Dinich.

 The section in the bookstore detailing investing, saving and building wealth is a nearly as large as the diet section.
 Much of the advice is contradictory, which would lead someone who has read many of the books to think, “how can all of this be right?”